University of Malta: Msida campus

 The university campus has been extended several times since its original construction in the late 1960s.
 A Catholic chapel dedicated to St Thomas More was added in 1977–78, and it was built to designs of the architect Lino Gatt, with the architect William Micallef supervising its construction.
 In the late 1980s the architect Richard England was commissioned to design a new masterplan for the university, and he designed a number of new Postmodern buildings, many of which are linked together with colonnades, arcades, stairs or ramps.
 This extension was built between 1989 and 1999, and its most significant component is the Gateway Building which serves as the university's main entrance.

 The Faculty of ICT is housed in a steel-and-glass building which was constructed between 2009 and 2013.
 A masterplan for future development of the campus has been prepared, and it includes a proposed Sustainable Living Complex which would house the Faculty for the Built Environment.
 A building which will serve as accommodation for university students is currently under construction in an area between the main campus and Mater Dei Hospital, after it was approved by the Planning Authority in 2018.

 The International Maritime Law Institute (IMLI) is located within the grounds of the university's Msida campus even though it is a separate educational institution.

+Campus Hub

+Campus Hub, a plaza, is the commercial capital of the Msida campus, housing many restaurants and other businesses; it is also the site of the coloured residence buildings for students.